 – Savvy (with money or business)

-They will probably not be in this order, except for ‘vindictive’ which will be the final story.
+They will probably not be in this order in the book, except for ‘vindictive’ which will be the final story.

 Stories should be 1500 to 5000 words.
 This is not a hard limit, but stories very much out of this range will be a hard sell.